Frequently asked questions about Ordering and Purchasing

 3. I would like you to make a furniture piece that isn't shown in your galleries.
 Do you consider special requests?

 Yes!
 Many of the photos in our galleries originate from custom requests.
 You can propose projects to us, or we can suggest designs that will suit your space.
-We can produce skilled drawings using photoshop to help you visualise the finished piece if necessary.
+We can produce skilled drawings using photoshop to help you visualise the finished piece when necessary.

 4. How would something we ordered be delivered to us?